ThisunT/wanderers-hotelier-webservices/README.md

 # wanderers-hotelier-webservices
 Webservices platform of Wanderers

-To launch the application, execute `docker-compose up` in the root directory of the repository.
+Application is available in both Java and Kotlin in the branches main and kotlin_migration respectively.
+To launch the application in either platform, execute `docker-compose up` in the root directory of the selected branch.
 If the Docker Gradle build fails, a pre-built artifact has been provided.
 Please follow the instructions in the Dockerfile to make the necessary modifications and retry.

 The OpenAPI Spec is located at `/src/main/resources/static/hotelier-webservices-v1.yaml`.
 This specification was used to generate API interfaces and models.
 Once the server is running it can be visualized at [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/).